software-students-spring2025/4-containers-codeshadow/README.md

 - Located in the `web-app` directory
 - Built with Flask
 - Handles user authentication and emotion tracking
-- Provides web interface for emotion visualization
+- Provides a web interface for emotion visualization

 #### Machine Learning Client
 - Located in the `machine-learning-client` directory